aaronhsueh0506/Leetcode/402. Remove K Digits/readme.md

 - `num` does not have any leading zeros except for the zero itself.

 ## Concept
-1. Remove the large number from left.
+1. Remove the large number from left. (find the minimum prefix)
 2. If length too long, drop from right
 3. Avoid leading zeros.